Home Staging & Painting Increase ROI

 I use Benjamin Moore “Fresh Start”.
 One coat of the primer will prepare the surface to be painted with your choice of latex paint.

-I (Margaret Harlos) recommend hiring a professional painter.
+I (Margaret Harlos) highly recommend hiring a professional painter.

 You will need to remove the latex paint and start again with the conversion primer.
 Depending on the surface you may be able to remove by scrubbing with detergent but you may need to sand to get off stubborn areas.